djsime1/awesome-flipperzero/Firmwares.md

   <li>Has Sub-GHz protocols and most of the other changes taken from Unleashed FW (see <a href="#unleashed">changes</a>).</li>
   <li>Adds extra custom assets <em>(Mifare classic dict, example files, etc)</em>.</li>
   <li>Includes some PRs from Official firmware that are not yet merged in Official firmware <em>(bleeding edge)</em>.</li>
-  <li>Includes a number of games, some experimental only, as well as "Games Only Mode" (aka Dumb Mode).</li>
+  <li>Includes experimental "Games Only Mode" (aka Dumb Mode).</li>
   <li>Includes an enhanced, but experimental, new "Dolphin Level" system.</li>
-  <li>Has added most known community tweaks, plugins & games (some may be unstable or incomplete.)</li>
+  <li>Includes extra apps and plugins from the general community through SD Application loader (FAP files).</li>
-  <li>Also includes a number of other small tweaks and changes.</li>
+  <li>Also includes a number of other small tweaks, changes, and a ton of additional animations.</li>
   <ul><li>More details and full list in their <a href="https://github.com/RogueMaster/flipperzero-firmware-wPlugins#readme">README</a>.</li></ul>
 </ul>
 <h2 id="v1nc">v1nc <kbd>